-Once there I used Marriott points for free nights in Bangkok and Chiang Mai and Hyatt points for free nights in Phuket.
+Once there, I used Marriott points for free nights in Bangkok and Chiang Mai and Hyatt points for free nights in Phuket.
 My friend, who wasn’t into points and miles at that point, loved not paying for hotels.
 We even got some free breakfasts included!

-Massages in Thailand are super cheap- $7/hr so that totally took it over the top.
+Massages in Thailand are super cheap- $7/hr, so that totally took it over the top.
 I used points for my flights and all but one hotel.
-I’d say my time earning points and miles was worth it for this trip!!
+I’d say my time earning points, and miles was worth it for this trip!!

-From Greece, I flew to Italy and met my other two daughters for an additional 10 days.
+I flew to Italy from Greece and met my other two daughters for an additional 10 days.
 We used Marriott points to stay in Rome thanks to my daughter’s points (thanks, Kasey)!
-Italy is one of my favorite countries in the world and I could return again and again.
+Italy is one of my favorite countries in the world, and I could return again and again.
 It cost 70,000 Delta SkyMiles for me to fly home in business class seats.

-My husband (yes, he does occasionally travel with me) and I went on a tour of the Middle East in 2019.
+My husband (yes, he occasionally travels with me) and I went on a tour of the Middle East in 2019.
 We flew ahead of the group for an additional couple of days in Dubai to get over jet lag before the tour started.
-It was his first time using miles for business class seats and I hooked him on my hobby.
+It was his first time using miles for business class seats, and I hooked him on my hobby.
 We used 82,500 Alaska miles each to fly from LAX to Dubai on Emirates Airlines.
 We used 115,000 American miles to fly home.

-We stayed in the Intercontinental Dubai using a free night certificate the first night and used another free night Marriott certificate to stay at the Westin in Dubai.
+We stayed at the Intercontinental Dubai using a free night certificate the first night and used another free night Marriott certificate to stay at the Westin in Dubai.
 We even got upgraded to a suite at the Westin!

 My sister and I also enjoyed a week-long trip to Puerto Rico in 2019.
 We used American Airlines miles to fly there and back.
 They cost us 25,000 miles each.
 I used Marriott points for our stay.
-When I first started travel hacking there were way more ways to earn Marriott points so I have been lucky to stash away a ton of them for travels.
-Sister trips are the best and we really enjoyed Puerto Rico.
+When I first started travel hacking, there were way more ways to earn Marriott points, so I have been lucky to stash away a ton of them for travels.
+Sister trips are the best, and we really enjoyed Puerto Rico.

 One of my favorite redemptions was when Alex and I decided to go to Maui after looking at the snow at her place one January.
 We went less than 2 weeks later.
 This is a great example of why a nice stockpile is great to have so you can go on a whim!
 For this flight, I used 40,000 Alaska Miles to fly there and 65,000 Delta SkyMiles to fly home in first class.
 We used some Marriott hotel free night certificates that I had and stayed for free at hotels that retailed for $500+/night (the Ritz we stayed at was closer to $1,000 a night!).
-It was a great, much-needed escape from the snow trip that we paid pennies on the dollar for.
+It was a great, much-needed escape from the snow trip for which we paid pennies on the dollar.